-in Zero Dark Thirty the failure of biological methods in revealing the truth is exemplified in a number of ways.
-Already in the first torture sequence information is obtained from the prisoner not by force inflicted on his body, but by a deceit initiated by Maya, based on his ignorance of the fact that the Saudi attack has already happened.
-Nor does the film confirm that the name of the courier first became known as a result of torture.
+In Zero Dark Thirty the failure of biological methods in revealing the truth is exemplified in a number of ways.
+As early as the first torture sequence, information is obtained from the prisoner not by force inflicted on his body, but by a ruse initiated by Maya, based on his ignorance of the fact that the Saudi attack has already happened.
+Moreover, the film does not confirm that the name of the courier first became known as a result of torture.
 Endless hours of watching recorded investigations by torture and even conducting such investigations lead Maya to nothing but the already known nom de guerre of the courier.
 Maya’s frustration is evident.
-Drawbacks in the investigation, due to misinterpretation of images and video recordings, occur more than once in the film, including, with fatal results, the video depicting the informant that later killed Jessica.
+Setbacks in the investigation, due to misinterpretations of images and video recordings, occur more than once in the film, including, with fatal results, the video depicting the informant who later kills Jessica.

 Success is achieved by a different, unorthodox approach.
 It is exemplified by Maya’s willingness, which she does not share with her bosses, to consider the motives behind suspects’ behavior.
-In this she becomes a detective of the real, tuning onto the desires and anxieties of the Other.
+In this she becomes a detective of the real, tuning into the desires and anxieties of the Other.
 For example, the fact that all those tortured and investigated in connection with Abu Ahmed refuse to reveal his name, location, or current function tells her that he is important, directly associated with bin Laden.
 “This is tradecraft,” Maya says about the inconsistent conduct of the suspected courier, who is doing, she believes, just what she would have done in the same situation.
 When a suspicious house is discovered in Pakistan, everything about the compound tells her it is bin Laden’s hideout, even though, or precisely because, there is no positive proof of bin Laden’s presence there.
 However, since “the President is a thoughtful, analytical guy, he needs proof,” as the White House National Security Advisor (Stephen Dillane) says, permission for the attack on the compound is postponed until biological evidence, such as bin Laden’s DNA in the sewage, is found.
 Maya’s willingness to rely on a lack of evidence, the gender aspect of which I will discuss below, distinguishes Maya from her male colleagues and gives her an advantage in the search for the terrorist.

-Maya’s unique understanding of the desire and motivation of the terrorists is evident in the dispute she has with her colleague Jessica over the odds of bribing an al-Qaeda informant.
-“With 25 mil on the table I think he gives up the big man… everyone wants money” says Jessica.
+Maya’s unique understanding of the terrorists’ desires and motivations is evident in the dispute she has with her colleague Jessica over the odds of bribing an al-Qaeda informant.
+“With 25 mil on the table I think he gives up the big man . . . everyone wants money,” says Jessica.
 Maya disagrees: “You’re assuming that al-Qaeda members are motivated by financial rewards.
 They are radicals” (00:30:54).
 Jessica pays with her life for misinterpreting the motivation of an Other who does not share American capitalistic ideology, but Maya can relate to the dedication of that Other to the cause.

 For much of the film, Maya propels the investigation forward.
 Up until the night raid on bin Laden’s compound, the film presents no knowledge that Maya does not herself possess.
 Close-ups of her face ensure that the audience identifies with her intense emotions.
 The audience identifies with her passion to find bin Laden and believes her efforts are in the right direction.
-Nevertheless, Maya is constantly held back by colleagues, especially her superiors in the hierarchical, predominantly male, CIA, with home she constantly clashes.
+Nevertheless, Maya is constantly held back by colleagues, especially her superiors in the hierarchical, predominantly male, CIA, with whom she constantly clashes.